-13 April 1886, p3, Lewisport column: Died, in Lewisport, at his home on the 9th of April, W. F. Pate, of pneu-monia, aged about 60 years.
+13 April 1886, p3, Lewisport column: Died, in Lewisport, at his home on the 9th of April, W. F. Pate, of pneumonia, aged about 60 years.
 Wm.
-Pate, leaves, one daughter and one son, the daughter was married only about The deceased was two weeks ago. well and favorably known by a very great number of friends; he having for a long time been in the revenue service, as storekeeper and gauger.
+Pate, leaves, one daughter and one son, the daughter was married only about two weeks ago.
+The deceased was well and favorably known by a very great number of friends; he having for a long time been in the revenue service, as storekeeper and gauger.
 He was an open-hearted man, a staunch friend.
 He was a good Mason and an Odd Fellow.
 He will be missed and mourned by his many relatives and his brethren of the "mystic tie," as well as by a host of friends, and just here I drop a tear to his memory, for he was to me "more than a friend."
-"Billy," U. B. DAM. peace to thy ashes.
+"Billy." peace to thy ashes.
+U. B. DAM.